quinnkenri/quinnkenri/README.md

 - 👋 Hi, I’m @quinnkenri
 - 👀 I ... have no clue what I am doing
 - 🌱 I’m currently learning ... something
-- 📫 How to reach me ... carrier pigeon
+- 📫 How to reach me ... submarine

 <!---
 quinnkenri/quinnkenri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.